iPhone For Seniors For Dummies Cheat Sheet

 Flipboard is an all-in-one app for accessing information based on your personal interests.
 Cultivate the stories to your liking and soon Flipboard will populate with articles that tend to interest you.
 Learn more about Flipboard and download it from the iTunes Store.

 SmartNews is a well-received news aggregator.
-At over 13 million downloads as of this writing, SmartNews is a popular app for finding your news quickly and without clutter.
+At more than 13 million downloads as of this writing, SmartNews is a popular app for finding your news quickly and without clutter.
 Find out more and download it here.

 Google News & Weather